NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

-Educational components include ground school, flight training, and home study, all of which are critical to gaining employment as a professional aviator.
-The total time commitment for the PAC program is approximately 20 hours per week while enrolled and is designed to facilitate exciting career opportunities for traditional college students, returning adult students seeking a career change, military Veterans, and high-school juniors and seniors who want to dual enroll and get started early to capitalize on an explosive hiring market in professional aviation.
+Ground school will be taught at Madison College's Truax campus, and flight training is provided by Wisconsin Aviation's Flight School, located at 3606 Corben Court, Madison, WI, just north of the campus on the East Ramp at Dane County Regional Airport (formerly known as Truax Field).
+Total time commitment for the PAC program is approximately 15-20 hours per week while enrolled and is designed to facilitate exciting career opportunities for traditional college students, returning adult students seeking a career change, military Veterans, and high-school juniors and seniors who want to dual enroll and get started early to capitalize on an explosive hiring market in professional aviation.

 COURSES

-MATC-TruaxThe total program cost is estimated to be $119,678 (see "Cost" section below), but actual costs will be determined by the flight hours required for each student to achieve flight proficiency in each course.
-Ground school will be taught at Madison College’s Truax campus.
-Flight training is provided by Wisconsin Aviation’s Flight School, located at 3606 Corben Court, Madison, WI, just north of the campus on the East Ramp at Dane County Regional Airport (formerly known as Truax Field).
+Actual costs will be determined by the flight hours required for each student to achieve flight proficiency in each course, but the total program cost is estimated to be $104,726.
+There is also an optional multi-engine course for $17,911 (see "Cost" section below), but there will be no formal ground school for the multi-engine course.
+Ground school will be taught at Madison College's Truax campus, and flight training is provided by Wisconsin Aviation's Flight School, located at 3606 Corben Court, Madison, WI, just north of the campus on the East Ramp at Dane County Regional Airport (formerly known as Truax Field).

 Private Pilot Certificate, Airplane